 They often degrade much faster than quality brands (despite the warranty promises) but do offer great value because there is a much smaller investment cost.

-These offer trusted long term performance usually with a reasonable price. †They always will have local offices in each state and warranty claims are rare. †they are the biggest brands in the world as they offer a good medium between quality, performance and price.
-Examples of these are Canadian Solar, Jinko and GCL.
+These offer trusted long term performance usually with a reasonable price. ?They always will have local offices in each state and warranty claims are rare. ?they are the biggest brands in the world as they offer a good medium between quality, performance and price.
+Examples of these are Risen, Longi and Canadian Solar.